 While we are increasingly being asked to refine our view of the world and the universe in which we live, one thing that we hold as constant is time.
-People say things like “you can’t turn back the hands of time,” “you can’t escape getting older” and the like.
-A new paper published in the journal Annalen der Physik challenges this, and if its authors, Dmitry Podolsky and Robert Lanza, theoretical physicists at Harvard University, are correct in their assumptions, then it could turn out that aging is all just in our heads.
+People often say things like “you can’t turn back the hands of time” or “you can’t escape getting older”.
+A new paper published in the journal Annalen der Physik, however, challenges this and if its authors Dmitry Podolsky and Robert Lanza, theoretical physicists at Harvard University, are correct in their assumptions, then it could turn out that aging is all just in our heads.

 The concepts presented in the paper are rather complex, so let’s try to break them down point by point as simply as possible:

 1. Quantum Gravity

 The theories of relativity and quantum mechanics work on vastly different scales, with the former describing large objects moving at large distances (e.g. planets, stars, galaxies, universe), while the latter describes reality when observed at extremely close proximity (e.g. atoms, electrons).
 As a result, relativity is concerned with gravity, and quantum mechanics with the other three forces of nature, namely electromagnetism, and the weak and strong nuclear forces.

 Unfortunately, they both give incompatible descriptions of reality, with the world of relativity producing more continuous and deterministic rules, while in quantum mechanics outcomes are more probabilistic than definite.
 This has given rise to the problem of how to reconcile these two great, but seemingly incompatible theories of physics within an all-encompassing unifying theory of “quantum gravity”.